 Peace Education Program is a series of workshops that guide an individual toward discovering inner resources integral in developing healthy life skills.
 Each session focuses on one of ten topics: Peace, Appreciation, Inner Strength, Self-Awareness, Clarity, Understanding, Dignity, Choice, Hope, and Contentment.

 Facilitated reflection time and voluntary discussion provide ways for guests to understand how these tools can be practically applied day-to-day.
 The secular program aligns with TDP’s core values of respect and dignity.

-TDP’s staff notices that the guests become more focused, positive, hopeful and confident.
+The Delores Project’s staff notices that the guests become more focused, positive, hopeful and confident.
 One participant commented that “It’s my lifeline.”

 191 individuals have attended the peace workshops since they began.
 “Many of our guests experience the stigma of being homeless and judged.
 The peace classes help them accept themselves and see their worth,” said Heather.
 The content provides a way to recognize and build inner strength and regain hope.